esl/MongooseIM/doc/modules/mod_muc.md

 * Set the name of the connection pool as the value of the `http_auth_pool` option of `mod_muc`.
 * Enable the `password_protected` default room option (without setting the password itself).

 Whenever a user tries to enter or create a room, the server will receive a GET request to the `check_password` path.
 It should return code 200 with a JSON object `{"code": Code, "msg": Message}` in the response body.
+If the server returns a different code, an error presence will be sent back to the client.

-* `Code` is the status code: 0 indicates successful authenctication, any other value means authentication failure.
+* `Code` is the status code: 0 indicates successful authentication, any other value means authentication failure.
 * `Message` is a string containing the message to be sent back to the XMPP client indicating the reason of failed authentication.
 For successful authentication it is ignored and can eg. contain the string `"OK"`.

 **Example:**